yaer666/shawermacoin/INSTALL.md

-Building Volkshash
+Building Shavermacoin
 =============

-See doc/build-*.md for instructions on building the various elements of the Volkshash Core reference implementation of Volkshash.
+See doc/build-*.md for instructions on building the various elements of the Shavermacoin Core reference implementation of Shavermacoin.